 The selection of food in the evening was fairly substantial and not what I would necessarily call canapes.
 There were cold meats, cheese, crudites, salad, bread and dips.
 One thing I liked was that they had menus on the table for each meal so you could see what all the food on the buffet was.

 At breakfast, you were served coffee or tea and then there was a buffet to choose from.
 There were all the usual things you would expect such as fruit, yoghurt, salmon, cheeses, pastries and bread.
 Everything was high quality with lots of choice.
 You could also order eggs such as poached or scrambled, as well as more complex dishes like Eggs Benedict.
 I ordered Eggs Royale, which is essentially Eggs Benedict with smoked salmon.
 The eggs were perfectly cooked and the dish was well presented.

 New Spa and Pool

-The new Chuan Spa is due to re-open in August.
-This will be rebranded as Chuan Body + Soul but will continue the values of traditional Chinese medicine for which The Langham, London is known.
-The spa will offer brand new treatment rooms, a state-of-the-art gym, wet rooms, steam and sauna facilities, in addition to the 16-metre swimming pool.
+The new Chuan Spa has been rebranded as Chuan Body + Soul but continues the values of traditional Chinese medicine for which The Langham, London is known.
+The spa offers brand new treatment rooms, a state-of-the-art gym, wet rooms, steam and sauna facilities, in addition to the 16-metre swimming pool.

 Dining and Bars